massivedanger/protagonist/README.md

 format of `[[Link Text|Passage Name]]` or `[[Link Text->Passage Name]]`.
 The alternate `[[Passage Name<-Link Text]]` format is not supported.

+Also, standard Markdown links can transition players to new passages if they follow the format of `[Link Title Here](#passage:Passage Name)`.
+The link must point to `#passage:` followed by the name of the passage.

 ### Embedded JavaScript

 All passages support embedded JavaScript logic.
 That means you can do things like